Police raided Kansas newspaper offices – but was it legal?

 Meyer said the newspaper plans to sue the police department and possibly others, calling the raid an unconstitutional violation of the First Amendment’s free press guarantee.

-Press freedom and civil rights organizations agreed that police, the local prosecutor’s office and the judge who signed off on the search warrant overstepped their authority.
+Press freedom and civil rights organizations agreed that the police, the local prosecutor’s office, and the judge who signed off on the search warrant overstepped their authority.

 Seth Stern, director of advocacy for Freedom of the Press Foundation, said in a statement that the raid appeared to have violated federal law, the First Amendment, “and basic human decency.”